 The preceding results consider the different evidence networks independently.
 However, we ultimately want to use the implicit networks as supplement for the sparse explicit social structures (in particular the Friend-Graph).
 We therefore expect the assessment of community structures applying the implicit networks to be consistent with the application of the explicit networks.
 This motivates the following experiment: We calculated the Pearson correlation coefficient for each of the implicit networks and one of the explicit networks.
-Table 3 shows the corresponding correlation coefficients for the Friend-Graph and each of the graphs in Figures 2-5 (averaged per measure and randomization type).
+Following the paradigm of reconstructing existing social structures, the explicit networks yield sensible community scores (in terms of modularity and conductance).
+The following experimental setup aims at examining whether the corresponding community scores as induced by implicit networks are consistent (i. e., correlated) with the scores induced by the explicit networks.
+Table 4 shows the corresponding correlation coefficients (see Section 2.1) for modularity and conductance scores in the Friend-Graph and each of the graphs in Figures 2-5 (averaged per measure and randomization type).
 The averaged correlation coefficients suggest a surprisingly high correlation between the measures calculated on the implicit networks and those calculated on the friend graph.
 Especially the conductance graphs show high correlation coefficients with low standard deviations.
-In comparison, repeating the same experiment with the group graph as the most dense existing social structure shows lower correlation coefficients with higher standard deviation, cf. Table 4.
+In comparison, repeating the same experiment with the group graph as the most dense existing social structure shows lower correlation coefficients with higher standard deviation, cf. Table 5.